BaconStrats/baconstrats.github.io/README.md

 We are a US based crypto project, and we believe in having multiple sovereign currencies, where the people can determine the value of A currency.
 Back to the frontier days, where two people agree on the value of a service.
 And with every true currency in mankind, it was backed by an commodity.
 Not the federal reserve's answer of printing more.
 Currency should be a dieing supply.
 And with the crypto revolution, we can hard code the absolute value and fair game restrictions.

-Just like every natural resource in hunan history, supplies deplete overtime, and so will the BACONBITS ($BBTS) coin.
+Just like every natural resource in human history, supplies deplete overtime, and so will the [TBA] coin.

 TODO: BURN TIMELINE